avine/bem-flex-grid/README.md

 </div>
 ```

 > Defining the box `width` is optional.
-If not defined the box width will simply fit its content.
+If not defined the box width will simply fit to its content.

 Here's an example when using `.bfg--col` modifier: